Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 **Warehousing**
-The *Actindo Warehouse Management* is the central point on *Actindo's Core1 platform* for organizing and monitoring warehouse processes.
+The *Warehouse Management* is the central point on *Actindo's Core1 platform* for organizing and monitoring warehouse processes.
 It stores basic data needed for order management as well as for warehouse handling.
 You can use it to manage stock levels per material.
 It allows several kinds of bookings from the *Order Management System* (OMS) such as inventory, reservation, pickings, sells, and much more.
 The module provides a complete inventory overview of all your products and warehouses, as well as inventory tracking in real time.
 You can plan warehouse locations according to different metrics such as building shapes and sizes, shelves or compartments, as well as manage individual storage bins.
+The module receives the material master data and provides stock levels for them.
+It receives stock updates from the *Fulfillment* module.

 **Customers and Suppliers**
 After orders are imported from any connected stores and marketplaces, customer master data is automatically created, or existing master data records are recognized and updated as needed.
 It provides customer data for the POS systems and receives updates from it.